mlibrary/bag-courier/README.md

 [`minitest`](https://github.com/minitest/minitest) unit tests for classes are located in the `test` directory.

-When using Ruby on machine, you can use a provided `rake` task to run all unit tests:
+When executing with Ruby alone, you can use a provided `rake` task to run all unit tests:
 ```sh
 rake test
 ```